-The volume-weighted average surface water temperature for the top 2 meters showed a statistically significant increasing (degrading) trend of about 0.5-1 °C at both the upper and lower basin of Kezar Lake.
+The volume-weighted average surface water temperature for the top 2 meters showed a statistically significant degrading trend of about 0.5-1 °C at Kezar Lake (but an improving trend at Heald Pond).
 This is likely a signal of climate change; correlations with air temperature and precipitation may help tease out the relative contribution of weather variables on lake surface temperature.
 All other waterbodies showed no statistically-significant trend in water temperature over the available record.